 At ezDebt, we aim to not only help South Africans get out of the cycle of debt but also educate them about money and the consequences of their actions.
+We will help you to answer the question: How long before a debt is written off in South Africa?
 Debt should always be paid off in a reasonable and timely fashion to avoid filing for bankruptcy or being blacklisted.

 For more on blacklisting in South Africa check out our FAQs section – How long does blacklisting last in South Africa

-Many people do not know this but debt doesn’t last forever and has a shelf life which eventually expires.
+Many people do not know this but debt doesn’t last forever and has a shelf life that eventually expires.
 So how many years it would take for a debt to be written off?

 What is old debt?